Veteran activist Albert Ho was denied bail on Wednesday over a case of inciting subversion of state power.

 The group and its leaders stand accused of inciting others to organise, plan, commit or participate in acts by unlawful means with a view to subverting the state power between July 1, 2020 and September 8, 2021.

-Designated national security judge Peter Law rejected Ho’s bail application at the West Kowloon Law Courts on Wednesday.
+Ho applied for bail for the first time early this month but the court postponed making a decision.
+Designated national security judge Peter Law on Wednesday rejected his application at the West Kowloon Law Courts.
 He also refused to lift bail reporting restrictions, according to The Witness.
-Ho applied for bail for the first time early this month, but was also rejected.

 Ho, who is 70 years old, isin jail for other protest-related cases, including an unauthorised assembly case over the annual June 4 Tiananmen vigil in 2020 at Victoria Park.
 Lee and Chow were also in prison.